 Whatever gains you think you’re making by taking something to avoid pain prior to a run might only be setting you up for a much larger problem.

 Are you preventing gains from your workouts and damaging your body by running and taking over-the-counter pain relievers?
-Click To TweetInflammation is Good for Gains
+Share on XSlows Down Recovery and Progress

-Another often overlooked issue for runners is that constantly quelling inflammation might be hindering your progress, which is what NSAIDs are designed to do.
+Another often overlooked issue for runners is that constantly quelling inflammation might be hindering your progress, which is what NSAIDs are designed to do (the exact same reason we say not to take ice baths after every long run!)

 If you don’t let your body work through this process, you’re actually mitigating your gains!